-You will need your teen's Fear Thermometer from Anxiety Skill 1, plus our Create Your Own Exposure Plan worksheet on the coming pages, to help you create a plan together.
+You will need your Fear Thermometer from Anxiety Skill 1, plus our Create Your Own Exposure Plan worksheet on the coming pages, to help you create a plan.
 Make copies of the Create Your Own Exposure Plan so you can repeat this process for multiple worries and repeat certain exposures if needed.
-Review the script below and our examples on the Exposure Plan Examples worksheet before helping your teen.
+You can follow along with your parent as they help you review the steps below, as well as read through our examples on the Exposure Plan Examples worksheet before you begin.
 This will help you better understand the way exposures work before you get started.
-The examples show how all the steps of an exposure plan should be connected to your teen's major worry.
-Adapt the script for your teen as needed so they can create their own personalized plan.
-Your teen may have a wide range of unconnected fears on their fear thermometer; this is okay.
-Work together to pick one specific thing or feared situation to focus on at a time, as exposure works best when there is a clear target on which to focus.
+The examples show how all the steps of an exposure plan should be connected to your major worry.
+Adapt the steps as needed so you can create your own personalized plan.
+You may have a wide range of unconnected fears on your fear thermometer; this is okay.
+Brainstorm with your parent or other support person in order to pick one specific thing or feared situation to focus on at a time, as exposure works best when there is a clear target on which to focus.